DANIELSSF/DANIELSSF/README.md

 - :technologist: I’m currently learning I'm currently learning and expanding my knowledge in programming.
 - When I'm not programming, I'm playing video games :video_game:, watching Anime :tv: or exercising. :muscle:
-- I would like to be a fullstack and video game developer in the future :man_technologist:.
+- I would like to be a fullstack and video game developer in the future :man_technologist:

 <div>